numpy/numpy/doc/neps/nep-0055-string_dtype.rst

-situation of shipping a data type originally intended for null-terminated bytestrings as the data type for *all* python ``bytes`` data, and a default string type with an in-memory representation that consumes four times as much memory as needed for ASCII or mostly-ASCII data.
+situation of shipping a data type originally intended for null-terminated bytestrings as the data type for *all* python ``bytes`` data, and a default string type with an in-memory representation that consumes four times as much memory than what is needed for data that can be represented well by a one-byte ASCII or Latin-1 encoding.

 Problems with Fixed-Width Strings
 *********************************